iurianu/purls/_posts/2018-11-12-the-complete-schema-org-markup.md

 <h4>So, let's start with the beginning:</h4>
 <q>Schema.org is a collaborative community activity with a mission to create, maintain, and promote schemas for structured data on the Internet, on web pages, in email messages, and beyond.
 Webmasters use this shared vocabulary to structure metadata on their websites and to help search engines understand the published content. (<cite><a href="https://en.wikipedia.org/wiki/Schema.org" rel="nofollow tag" title="Wikipedia, the Free Encyclopedia">Wikipedia</a></cite>)</q>

-Now that we got its definition, let's explain a bit what it really does.
+Now that we got its definition, let's understand what it really does.